pyrddlgym-project/pyRDDLGym/docs/jax.rst

 to approximate the gradients.

 .. note::
-   As of JaxPlan version 3.0, most discrete and continuous distributions support gradients for the most common use cases.
+   As of JaxPlan version 3.0, most discrete and continuous distributions support gradients (approximate when required).
    The notable exception is Multinomial which does not yet support non-zero gradients.

 Running JaxPlan